rochelleb1/FastRobotsSP23/index.md

 # Rochelle Barsz

 I am an undergraduate senior in Electrical and Computer Engineering at Cornell University with minors in Applied Mathematics and Music.
 I am interested in the application of Signal Processing to audio processing, data transmission and robotics.
-Below are the labs completed in **ECE 4160: Fast Robots**:
+Below are the labs completed in **ECE 4160: Fast Robots**.

 <img src="/FastRobotsSP23/assets/images/pfp.png" class="center" style="height: 400px;"/>